zencart/square_payments_for_zencart/README.md

 ## Handling Refunds, Captures, Voids
 ### Refunds
-When viewing a transaction in your store Admin, if it was paid using Square, you will be shown the option to Refund some or all of the payment.
-Simply enter the amount, and also the Transaction and Tender ID values shown in the order-comments for the original payment.
+When viewing a transaction in your store Admin, if it was paid using Square within the last 120 days, you will be shown the option to Refund some or all of the payment.
+Simply enter the amount you wish to refund.
 Then check the box to confirm, and click Submit.
 You will see a status message confirming the refund has been issued.

 ### Captures
 If you've configured the module to "authorize only" instead of automatically capturing each "purchase", then you will also see an option to Capture the previously-authorized transaction.
 Captures must be done within 6 days, or they will be voided automatically, releasing the hold on those funds for the customer.